jurgenfolz/Machine-Learning-Examples/Unsupervised Learning/Unsupervised transformations/Manifold Learning with t-SNE.md

 3\. **Parameter Sensitivity**: Perplexity and learning rate must be carefully tuned.
 4\. **No Global Distance Meaning**: The scale of distances in the embedding is not globally meaningful.

-t-SNE is a powerful tool for exploring and visualizing high-dimensional data, especially when understanding the structure or clustering behavior of data is the primary goal.